prarthanats/ERA/S7_Assignment/README.md

 3. The model has lesser gap between the train and test accuracy compared to the previous model
 4. We have met some of our objectives in terms of less than 8k parameters, 15 epochs

+At the end of Block two we have a 7k Parameter model, which is good and not overfitting a lot.
+The next step is to improve accuracy

 ## Block 3 - Image Augmentation, Learning Rate